 You’ve got more freedom to do this if you’re throwing a bachelor weekend as opposed to one night of a bachelor party.
 If you’re getting away for the weekend, consider having Friday be the mellow night where the guys get to catch up, pig out on junk food, drink some whiskey, and watch the quintessential guy flicks.
 Make Saturday the day for your big adventure, so everyone’s well rested and ready to blow it out of the water.
 Just make sure you’ve got plenty of aspirin ready for your pre-departure Sunday brunch.

 6. Wind Down on the Water

 Being on or in the lake or ocean makes everything better and, yes, that includes bachelor parties.
-Whether you go on a deep-sea fishing expedition, go fly fishing in Montana, kayak the coves in La Jolla, California, or rent a house boat in Lake Powell, water weekends are the stuff of memories.
+Whether you go on a deep-sea fishing expedition (make sure you stock up on the appropriate equipment if you decide on a fishing expedition), go fly fishing in Montana, kayak the coves in La Jolla, California, or rent a houseboat in Lake Powell, water weekends are the stuff of memories.
 You can isolate yourselves in a harbor for more of a private party or dock your boat at a seaside bar, as a weekend like this allows for complete customization.